 Daniels College of Business: Suitts Career Management Center

 Josef Korbel School: Office of Career and Professional Development

 Sturm College of Law: Office of Career Development and Opportunities

-Individual Advisement: During scheduled appointments, students and first-year alumni receive one-on-one counseling related to career development skills, including resume and cover letter writing, interviewing, networking strategies, and internship and job search.
-Appointments are available on the following days and times:
+During scheduled appointments, students and first-year alumni receive one-on-one counseling related to career development skills, including resume and cover letter writing, interviewing, networking strategies, and internship and job search.

 The University of Denver prepares graduate students across a diverse range of industries to become qualified, committed professionals in their fields.
 Graduate Career Services encourages employers to get involved in the DU community through a range of opportunities, including